Updated: Nov 5, 2022

 Over the last few years, we have seen the number of schools employing a professionally qualified school librarian diminish.
 There is regular chatter online when a new school librarian job is posted and it's usually focused on the very poor salary that accompanies it.
 Schools are finding that they can't fill these roles and the cynic in me thinks that perhaps schools can at least say they tried.
 But what if schools really don't know what they need beyond someone to issue and return books?
 Whose responsibility is it to correct this misunderstanding and what are school librarians doing about this?

 Imagine that a school librarian's job was advertised at a school that you really wanted to work at.
 Would you be willing to apply whatever the salary or would you feel confident enough in your own expertise to contact the school to talk about what the school would be getting by employing a professional librarian and what that means as far as a professional salary is concerned?

 I fear that not many school librarians would be willing to have this conversation even within the school they are currently in, never mind in a new role, but if they don't nothing will ever change.
 Many professional people regularly ask for a pay rise and school librarians are no different.
 If you don't ask you don't get, as they say, and maybe it is time to realise this.
 Do school librarians believe enough in their own expertise to ask for more and are they able to articulate why?
 Why should teachers be paid a full year when school librarians only get term time only?
+Many teachers, although they work very hard do not all work during the holidays but do get a salary.
+This should be the same for the school librarian, many of whom work beyond their regular hours in order to keep the library running.
 Professional school librarians are more than administrators of their library stock so how do they go about affecting change?

 Understand your own worth